ilent2/inverse-mb-supp/README.md

 The repository consists of a series of example code files used to generate different parts of the figures in the paper.
-All the `example_` files should be self contained, simply ensure you have the optical tweezers toolbox installed and run the file.
+Start by looking through the `example_` files.

-Other files contains functions used by the `example_` files.
+Other files contains functions/classes used by the `example_` files.
+You will need the optical tweezers toolbox (version 1) to run most parts, make sure it is installed and added to Matlab's path.
 Most of these files will be merged with the optical tweezers toolbox at some later date.